Outdoor Adventures Disc Golf Course

 About the Course

-- Safety First: To minimize the chance of injury and a poor experience for everyone, never throw when players or park users are within range.
+- Safety first: Never throw when players or park users are within range.
 Always give park users the right of way.
 Be aware of your surroundings and environment.

-- Putting: Within 30ft, must demonstrate balance with the plant foot.
+- When putting within 30 feet, players must demonstrate balance with the plant foot.

-- Completion: Disc must land in the basket or be suspended in the chains.
+- Completion: Disc must come to rest in the basket or be suspended in the chains.

-- Mando: A disc flying or landing outside of the mandatory out-of-bounds sign must be played from the SHORT tee pad, with a one-stroke penalty.
+- Mando: Any disc that flies or lands outside of the posted mandatory out-of-bounds (O.B.) sign must be played from the short tee pad, with a one-stroke penalty.

-- Most Important rule: “The one who has the most fun wins!”
-“Steady” Ed Headrick
+- Most Important rule: “Whoever has the most fun wins.” —‘Steady’ Ed Headrick